-We will be back at the Chicago Cultural Center on Sunday, May 19, 2019 for our annual benefit, celebrating the successful completion of our Capital Campaign and an amazing 2018.
+We will be back at the Chicago Cultural Center on Sunday, March 19, 2019 for our annual benefit, celebrating the successful completion of our Capital Campaign and an amazing 2018.
 Please mark your calendar now and plan to be with us!
 Purchase your ticket at the 2018 price (\$125) before December 31st on our website www.bishopandersonhouse.org.

-Spiritual Care Training Goes Online Our 2019 SCVT is comprised of day-long retreat/ workshops highlighting Active Listening, death and dying, and the opportunity for each cohort to meet each other in person.
-We hope to offer this workshop in Rockford, DeKalb, Chicago Wrigleyville and at our offices on the Rush University Campus throughout 2019.
-After participating in the workshop, students will take the 8 modules, completing a competency quiz before accessing the following module.
-Most importantly, participants can log in from home for periodic all group check in and ask questions about spiritual care visits they are making and receive consultation from professional board certified chaplains in a group setting.
-Graduates will have ongoing access to the monthly "chats with a chaplain," providing support for our alumni so that they aren't doing ministry in isolation; rather, they will have continuing support from others who have gone through the program.
-Please watch our website for the inaugural webbased class, March of 2019.
 Our Alumni Are Our Greatest Asset When I interviewed for the position of executive director at Bishop Anderson House nearly four years ago, one of the questions I asked was "What are you doing to support alumni of the spiritual care visitor training program?"
 There was silence.
 I knew this was a critical area to develop with nearly 1,000 alumni of our 26 year old program scattered throughout Chicagoland.
 I'm so pleased to be working with Rose Cicero, an alumnus of our program, to co-facilitate a monthly drop-in group for those that want to come together for support and consultation as they visit people in their respective contexts.
 We kicked this off at an alumni event on September 29 at St. Mark's Glen Ellyn and will be rotating the group from Bishop Anderson House (Chicago); the western suburbs; and the near north suburbs.
 To join, please email Rose at alumni@bishopandersonhouse.org.
-Tommy